 Modern electric vehicles (EVs) are mechatronic machines that combine electric propulsion, electronic control, mechanical actuators, and extensive sensor packages, to create a vehicle that is more intelligent, more efficient, and safer than traditional fossil fuel vehicles.
 And as they evolve, they are laying the foundations for true autonomous operation.
 The lifeblood of these systems is the trustworthy communication of data between the driver and the vehicle, the vehicle and its environment, and the transfer of data among the different systems of the vehicle itself.
 Keeping these communications protected and secure is the role of cybersecurity, which is the practice of protecting sensitive information and critical systems from digital attacks.
-The cybersecurity of autonomous vehicles is one of the fastest growing and most important topics in the automotive realm today and worthy of detailed examination.
+The cybersecurity of autonomous vehicles is one of the fastest-growing and most important topics in the automotive realm today and is worthy of detailed examination.

 Why is security important in autonomous vehicles?

 Autonomous electric vehicle ecosystems function much like an organism, with different systems working together under rules and conditions that have evolved and been refined over time.
 It is an efficient system that is built upon the trustworthiness of the data flowing within it.
 But just like a natural organism, these systems are vulnerable to weakness and exploitation.
 These risks can take many forms, some random and accidental, and others quite targeted and deliberate.